 Participate in basket weaving, wood carving, or a traditional local feast.
 You could also take in a meke performance and browse the village market.
 Arrange for a guided island tour to visit the Yasawa Island village or pop into the local school to meet the children.

 Top Tips for visiting the Yasawa Islands on a cruise

-- Consider travelling in the off-season to eliminate congested beaches and long waits for activities.
-If you travel during the islands' busy time, connect with the laid-back vibes of the islands and keep a patient, positive attitude.
+- Consider traveling in the off-season to eliminate congested beaches and long waits for activities.
+If you travel during the islands' busy time, connect with the laid-back vibes of the islands, and keep a patient, positive attitude.

 - Please arrive 1-2 days ahead of time in Nadi so you can absorb any unforeseen circumstances that could delay your arrival.
 This way, you'll still make the boat in time.

 - Picking the correct excursion for you is fundamental.
-On the chance that you need an adventure in your holiday, plan on making your time on shore active.
+On the chance that you need an adventure on your holiday, plan on making your time onshore active.
 If you crave relaxation instead, you can laze on the beach or take a guided village tour.